 ‘I can’t take any more of this’, Andrew tells Epstein in newly released emails

-Thousands of documents from Epstein’s estate were published by the US House Oversight Committee on Wednesday.
+Andrew tells Epstein ‘I can’t take any more of this’ in newly released emails

+In one exchange, Epstein appeared to discuss Giuffre and her photograph with Andrew

 Andrew Mountbatten-Windsor told paedophile financier Jeffrey Epstein and convicted sex trafficker Ghislaine Maxwell “I can’t take any more of this” as he pleaded with them to make it clear he was not involved in any allegations against them, according to newly released emails.